youqiangao/wmmd/README.md

 ### Tuning with no tears

 + The following figure displays average classification accuracy and 95% confidence interval of `CNN` trained on `ChileEarthquakeT1` using various hyperparameter values.
 The embedding size is 20.
-The grey dashed line represents the average accuracy with no regularization.
+The gray dashed line represents the average accuracy with no regularization.
 + In constrst to `dropout` and `L1`, the performance with `wMMD` regularization initially increases and then stabilizes as the weight increases.
-Furthermore, `wMMD` exhibits a broader range of optimal weights compared to L1.
-These properties significantly mitigate the hyperparameter-tuning issue.
+Furthermore, `wMMD` exhibits a broader range of optimal weights compared to L1. **These properties significantly mitigate the hyperparameter-tuning issue**.
 It is noteworthy that similar trends are observed for other models and embedding sizes on both datasets in the conducted experiments.

 ![tuning-visualization](https://user-images.githubusercontent.com/26051979/267685125-832cffe8-2ade-48d5-b756-9ef2ed25a30c.png)